 You can also check out our map of the key design changes based on your feedback [PDF, 22 MB] or watch the briefing to the Wheels to Wings Hearings Panel which explains the design changes.

 On Thursday 2 December 2021, the Waimāero Fendalton-Waimairi-Harewood and Waipapa Papanui-Innes community boards held a joint workshop.
 They were presented with all the information about the different design options and briefed on the feedback received during the community information days and further engagement.
-You can watch a video of this meeting.(external link)

 This design proposes a one-way separated cycleway on each side of Harewood Road between Nunweek Boulevard and Bishopdale roundabout.